 You’ll find the concept of the second charge explained in relentless detail by countless financial specialists online.
-Nevertheless, finding a definition that’s not disastrously over-complicated is something else entirely.
+Nevertheless, finding a definition that’s not disastrously overcomplicated is something entirely different.

 What Is a Second Charge Loan?

-While there are similarities between the two, second charge mortgages are not exactly the same as remortgage products.
+While there are similarities between the two, second-charge mortgages are not the same as remortgage products.
 Primarily, a remortgage deal simply converts your current mortgage into a different type of mortgage, while taking out a second charge mortgage means having two separate mortgages secured on your home.

-The two products also differ by way of eligibility.
-When taking out an initial mortgage or remortgaging a property, eligibility is determined by the applicant’s credit rating, proof of income, financial status and often the size of the deposit they can pull together.
-With a second charge mortgage, applications are typically scrutinised exclusively on the borrower’s equity.
-Or in other words, the value tied up in their home.
+The two products also differ in terms of eligibility.
+When taking out an initial mortgage or remortgageing a property, eligibility is determined by the applicant’s credit rating, proof of income, financial status, and often the size of the deposit they can pull together.
+With a second-charge mortgage, applications are typically scrutinised exclusively based on the borrower’s equity.
+Or, in other words, the value tied up in their home.

 It may still be necessary to provide evidence of your ability to repay the loan as agreed, but credit checks and extensive financial background checks are usually unnecessary.

 It’s important to be aware of the fact that ‘equity’ in this instance refers to how much of the borrower’s property they own outright at the time of the application.
 In a working example, the applicant has a £300,000 mortgage on their current property and has so far repaid £125,000.
 This would mean they have £125,000 equity, which could be used to secure a second charge mortgage.